-Data model tells how the logical structure of a database is modeled.
-Data Models are fundamental entities to introduce abstraction in DBMS.
-Data models define how data is connected to each other and how it will be processed and stored inside the system.
+Data models define how the logical structure of a database is modeled.
+Data Models are fundamental entities to introduce abstraction in a DBMS.
+Data models define how data is connected to each other and how they are processed and stored inside the system.

-The very first data model could be flat data-models where all the data used to be kept in same plane.
-Because earlier data models were not so scientific they were prone to introduce lots of duplication and update anomalies.
+The very first data model could be flat data-models, where all the data used are to be kept in the same plane.
+Earlier data models were not so scientific, hence they were prone to introduce lots of duplication and update anomalies.

-Entity-Relationship model is based on the notion of real world entities and relationship among them.
-While formulating real-world scenario into database model, ER Model creates entity set, relationship set, general attributes and constraints.
+Entity-Relationship (ER) Model is based on the notion of real-world entities and relationships among them.
+While formulating real-world scenario into the database model, the ER Model creates entity set, relationship set, general attributes and constraints.

-ER Model is best used for the conceptual design of database.
+ER Model is best used for the conceptual design of a database.

 These concepts are explained below.

+Entity − An entity in an ER Model is a real-world entity having properties called attributes.
+Every attribute is defined by its set of values called domain.
 For example, in a school database, a student is considered as an entity.
-Student has various attributes like name, age and class etc.
+Student has various attributes like name, age, class, etc.

-The most popular data model in DBMS is Relational Model.
-It is more scientific model then others.
-This model is based on first-order predicate logic and defines table as an n-ary relation.
+The most popular data model in DBMS is the Relational Model.
+It is more scientific a model than others.
+This model is based on first-order predicate logic and defines a table as an n-ary relation.

-Each column in relation contains values from a same domain.
+- Each column in a relation contains values from a same domain.